List of Star Trek television series: Prodigy (2021–2024)

 In February 2019, it was announced that an animated series developed for young viewers was in development.
-The series is being co-written and created by Dan and Kevin Hageman and will air on Nickelodeon as a joint-venture with CBS.
-It focuses on a group of teens who embark on an adventure upon an abandoned Starfleet ship.
+The series was being co-written and created by Dan and Kevin Hageman and would air on Nickelodeon as a joint-venture with CBS.
+It focused on a group of teens who embark on an adventure upon an abandoned Starfleet ship.
 On July 23, 2020, it was announced that the title would be Star Trek: Prodigy; the series premiered on October 28, 2021.